 If insufficient units are produced and the sales forecast is achieved, then the business may well run out of inventory resulting in stock-outs and customer complaints and ultimately in lost sales and revenue.

-On the other hand, if too many units are produced inventory will start to increase.
+On the other hand, if the business produces too many units, inventory will start to increase.
 As production requires cash to pay for labor and materials, and that cash is tied up in the inventory until the items are sold, the business will need additional working capital funding in order to operate.
 In addition, the business will incur additional carrying costs necessary to deal with the excess inventory which in turn will reduce profitability.

 How to Prepare a Production Budget